We are proud to announce that we are now able to offer laparoscopic bitch spays at our sister practice Crofts Vets in Haslemere

 "Keyhole" or laparoscopy has been widely used for many years in human surgery for many procedures due to its clear advantages when compared to traditional open surgery.

-At Crofts Vets, we are proud to announce that we are now able to offer this minimally-invasive surgery for our patients and also referrals from other vets.
+At Crofts Vets, we are proud to announce we are now able to offer this minimally-invasive surgery for our own patients and also we can take referrals from other vet practices.

--Even though area of fur removed is similar, your dog will only have 2 or 3 very small wounds in the midline of her tummy, near the umbilical scar.
+Small wounds - Even though the area of fur removed is similar, your dog will only have 2 very small wounds in the midline of her tummy, near the umbilical scar.

--A very short period of rest after surgery - Two or three days compared to 14 days for conventional spay.
+Faster recovery - with a smaller wound and less abdominal trauma recovery time is much quicker.
+This allows for a very short period of rest after surgery – generally 2 or 3 days, as compared to 14 days for conventional spay.

 For more details please see http://www.croftsvetsurgery.co.uk